Privacy Policy

 We do not sell personal data.

-• accountants, auditors, legal advisers
+• accountants, auditors and legal advisers;

-• subcontractors supporting client delivery
+• subcontractors supporting the delivery of client services.

 8. International Transfers

-• adequacy regulations, or
+• UK adequacy regulations;

 9. Data Retention